Fake Tan

 Paul Steven

 The author submitted this interesting story back in the beginning.
-We don't know a lot about this author, he didn't have a website to promote, and he didn't submit other stories, so this is it!
+We don't know a lot about this author, he didn't have a website to promote, but he did submit two stories to share with our audience!

 Leave a Reply